emberjs/rfcs/text/0000-new-browser-support-policy.md

 ## Summary

-> In dropping support for IE11 at some point in the future, we will need a new browswer support policy.
+> In dropping support for IE11 at some point in the future, we will need a new browser support policy.
 This is the proposed policy.

 ## Motivation